danielabrahamx/foundersnet-prediction-market/README.md

 ## ✨ What is FoundersNet?

 FoundersNet is a **decentralized prediction market platform** where users can bet on whether startups will successfully raise their next funding round.
-Built on the **Movement Network** (M1 testnet), it leverages the security and efficiency of the Move programming language.
+Built on the **Movement Network**, it leverages the security and efficiency of the Move programming language.

 ### 🎯 Use Cases